buttplugio/buttplug-developer-guide/developer-guide/writing-buttplug-applications.md

 The first thing to do when writing a Buttplug application is figuring out where the server is going to live.

+- **Inside the Application**
+  - You'll bundle a buttplug server with your application.
+Easier to distribute and create UI for, but also means if the Buttplug libraries change or upgrade, you may need to do the same.
+This can also tie your application to a single platform (which may or may not be an issue), if you redistribute libraries that only run on a single platform.
+- **Outside the Application**
+  - You'll allow the user to connect to a Buttplug server they're running on their system, outside of your application.
+This usually means you'll connect via some IPC method, like pipes or websockets.
+Buttplug Client Connector libraries usually implement the system specific transports for you, so it's just a matter of presenting the user with a UI that lets them connect as they need.
+- **Both!**
+  - Bundling a server with your application *and* allowing users to connect to an outside server is also an option, albeit a complicated one.
+Buttplug reference implementation libraries are usually distributed with Client and Server capabilities, so you can embed a server if that's simple for you, and allow the user to connect out if you don't feel like upgrading later.
+This may require more in-depth UI work to let the user know what's going on, though.

+### Embedded Servers

+### External Servers

 ## Connecting

 ### The Handshake Client and Server Compatibility